-An oily phenolic resin, termed "lobinol" by James B. McNair of the University of Chicago in the 1920s,4 is present in all poisonous Toxicodendron species and contains a complex active principle known as urushiol.
-The name “urushiol” is derived from the Japanese term "sap.”
-5 It is a mixture of antigenic catechols.
-7 These antigens are closely related to 3-n-pentadecylcatechol (3- PDC, hydrourushiol) but differ in the degree of unsaturation at the 3n-alkyl side chains, 3 , 8 and in their side chain lengths sumac has 13 carbons, poison ivy 15 carbons and oak 17 carbons.
-5 In general, the more unsaturated or longer the side chain is, the more antigenically reactive the catechol.
-9 Urushiol is carried by resin canals found in the bark, stem, leaflets, and certain flower parts.
-The relative percentages of 3-PDC and related catechols varies among the species and may also be related to environmental conditions.
-The danger of toxicity is greatest in spring and summer, when the sap is abundant, the urushiol content is high, and the plant is easily bruised.2 Other chemical compounds in poison ivy include fisetin, gallotannic acid, kaempferol, myricetin, quercetin, rhamnose, and tannins.5 Additionally, heneicosandicarbonic, myristic, and palmitic acids have been identified in the fruit, and linoleic and oleic acids in the seeds.5
+An oily phenolic resin, termed "lobinol" by James B. McNair of the University of Chicago in the 1920s,4 is present in all poisonous Toxicodendron species and contains urushiol, a complex active principle derived from the Japanese term "sap."
+Urushiol is a mixture of antigenic catechols closely related to 3-n-pentadecylcatechol (3- PDC, hydrourushiol), varying in degree of saturation and length of side chain,2, 5 and carried by resin canals in the bark, stem, leaflets, and certain flower parts.
+The relative percentages of 3-PDC and related catechols vary among the species and may be related to environmental conditions.
+The danger of toxicity is greatest in spring and summer when the sap is abundant, the urushiol content is high, and the plant is easily bruised.2 Other chemical compounds in poison ivy include fisetin, gallotannic acid, kaempferol, myricetin, quercetin, rhamnose, and tannins.5 Additionally, heneicosandicarbonic, myristic, and palmitic acids have been identified in the fruit, and linoleic and oleic acids in the seeds.5

 Uses and Pharmacology

 Anti-inflammatory activity has been described in rodent studies using homeopathic R. toxicodendron.13, 14, 15, 16, 17, 18 However, analytical documentation of the content and strength of the preparations used was not included.